donxw/TTGO_T5_2.3_EPD_Weather/README.md

 Case for TTGO T5 is modified from a nice case found on Thingiverse.
 The original has a very nice snap fit, but is lacking an SD card slot and buttons to activate the build in buttons on the TTGO T5 devboard.
 The modified works, but is not a smooth snapping.
 Investigation needed.

+TZCode.txt can be ignored.
+It is used in another version with an NTP clock displayed with the weather.

 # Case for TTGO T5 2.13EPD
 ![OpenweatherTTGO_in_case (Small)](https://user-images.githubusercontent.com/31633408/99886177-67961800-2bef-11eb-90a1-991a03e8c340.jpeg)